Nature meets education at Edgecomb private school

 Experts have debated the merits of place-based education for much of the last century.
 While Corbin Lichtinger, a first- and second-grade teacher at CTL, said there’s an intuitive sense that its worthwhile, further research is necessary to understand exactly how.

-Still, the anecdotal benefits of exploration—free play, time spent nature, and physical activity — are well documented and match the experience in his classroom.
+Still, the anecdotal benefits of exploration — free play, time spent in nature and physical activity — are well documented and match the experience in his classroom.

-“Our science program is much stronger than one might think at a school known for reading and writing,” said Inman.
-“This year, our older students [grades 5-8] will work in the field with Bigelow, Darling and Manoment scientists searching for green crabs, taking water quality samples and helping inventory marine species.
-They will develop questions, record and analyze data and present their findings to a public audience.”
+“Our science program is much stronger than one might think at a school known for reading and writing,” Inman said.
+“This year, our older students [grades 5-8] will work in the field with Bigelow, Darling and Manomet scientists searching for green crabs, taking water-quality samples and helping inventory marine species.
+They will develop questions, record and analyze data, and present their findings to a public audience.”

 Before taking the helm, Inman recalled reading books written by Nancy Atwell, the founder of CTL, as a graduate student at Brown University.